College Tips for Parents, from Parents

 -Christine Brown, current Grace College parent of three

-*(The Brown family will be sending their sixth Lancer to Grace in the fall, and two have graduated already.
+*(The Brown family will be sending their fifth Lancer to Grace in the fall, including two have graduated already.
 Their two daughters-in-law also attended Grace.)

 - Find a list of things needed for college and start collecting those items sooner rather than later.
 There is a lot to think about and consider.